victorokech/cloudinary-content-aware/README.md

 1. Install [Composer](https://getcomposer.org/) and [PHP](https://www.php.net/manual/en/install.windows.tools.php) on
    your development or production machine.
 2. Install Laravel

-    1. Via Composer:
+   a) Via Composer:

    `composer create-project --prefer-dist laravel/laravel cloudinary-content-aware`
-    2. Via Laravel Installer
+   b) Via Laravel Installer

    `composer global require laravel/installer`

    `laravel new cloudinary-content-aware`
-3. In step 2 above we have created a project folder called `cloudinary-content-aware`.
+3. In step 2b above we have created a project folder called `cloudinary-content-aware`.
 Change the directory to this project folder and run the local development server by typing the following commands:

    `cd cloudinary-content-aware`

    `php artisan serve`

 The Laravel Project is now up and running.